bhisaac/5eFP/5eFP-SRD-V0.1.md

 |**Attack Modifier**|2 + LEVEL|3 + LEVEL|4 + LEVEL|
 |**Damage**|1|LEVEL|1 + LEVEL|
 |**MAX Wounds**|1|2 + LEVEL|4 + LEVEL|

+### Customizing Monster Encounters
+Monster encounters can be adapted by GMs to fulfill alternative roles in a combat.
+For example, a GM may wish to alter a minion by increasing its AC to represent a heavily armored creature.
+A creature's statistics provided through it's type can be modified by increasing a statistic by up to +LEVEL.
+If a statistic is increased this way, the GM must reduce another statistic by an equal amount.

+When reducing statistics, GMs can only choose and reduce a creature statistic used in the encounter.
+For example, during a level 1 monster encounter, the GM wants increases an awakened shrub minion's AC by +1.
+The cost of increasing the minion's AC is paid by decreasing its attack modifier by -1.
+The GM cannot choose and decrease MAX wounds below 1 for minions, below 2 for elites, and below 5 for bosses.
+GMs also cannot reduce damage below 1 for minions.
+In this example, the GM was not able to decrease the DC statistic by -1 becuase the awakened shrub minion doesn't possess a statistic that uses a DC.

+A creature's statistics can be increased any number of times, provided the GM can decrease another statistic by the same amount.

 ## Monsters (A)
 ### Awakened Shrub